Company Registration

 The Reserve Bank of India (RBI) has introduced a novel framework to facilitate the acceptance of ‘Green Deposits’ by Regulated Entities to enhance green financing.
 This framework is scheduled to be implemented starting from June 1, 2023.
 Green finance refers to the practice of providing financial support, such as loans and investments, to activities and initiatives that aim to address climate risk mitigation, adaptation, and other environmental objectives.
 Within this particular framework, the monies acquired through green deposits by corporations will be allocated towards financing activities or initiatives pertaining to renewable energy, energy efficiency, clean transport, climate change adaptation, and sustainable water and waste management.

-In order to enhance the attractiveness of India’s International Financial Services Centres (IFSCs) to domestic investors and to align remittances within IFSCs with foreign remittances under the Liberalised Remittance Scheme (LRS) framework, the Reserve Bank of India (RBI) has eliminated the obligation for the prompt repatriation of funds that remain unused in the Foreign Currency Account (FCA) within India’s IFSCs for a period of up to 15 days.
+In order to enhance the attractiveness of India’s International Financial Services Centers (IFSCs) to domestic investors and to align remittances within IFSCs with foreign remittances under the Liberalized Remittance Scheme (LRS) framework, the Reserve Bank of India (RBI) has eliminated the obligation for the prompt repatriation of funds that remain unused in the Foreign Currency Account (FCA) within India’s IFSCs for a period of up to 15 days.
 The elongation of transaction deadlines for different reasons often poses issues for resident investors in complying with the need to repatriate any unused funds within 15 days of receipt.
-In February 2023, the Reserve Bank of India (RBI) implemented a policy that allows resident individuals to invest in securities within the International Financial Services Centre (IFSC) within the Liberalised Remittance Scheme (LRS) framework.
+In February 2023, the Reserve Bank of India (RBI) implemented a policy that allows resident individuals to invest in securities within the International Financial Services Centre (IFSC) within the Liberalized Remittance Scheme (LRS) framework.

 Moreover, the alteration above was necessitated to integrate the amendments made on March 7, 2023, to the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005.
 Additionally, it was done to provide guidance on the implementation process of Section 12A of the Weapons of Mass Destruction and their Delivery Systems (Prohibition of Unlawful Activities) Act, 2005, and to revise specific instructions in alignment with the recommendations put forth by the Financial Action Task Force (FATF).

-Updates from the Ministry of Commerce and Industry.
+Updates from the Ministry of Commerce and Industry

-Here is the list of all the changes that have been introduced by the Ministry of Commerce and Industryunder corporate law:
+Here is the list of all the changes that have been introduced by the Ministry of Commerce and Industry under corporate law:

 In pursuit of the goal to enhance the nation’s exports to USD 2 trillion by 2030, the Government of India has recently introduced the Foreign Trade Policy (FTP), 2023.
 This policy came into force on April 1, 2023.
-The introduction of the new FTP signifies a transition from a regime that relies on incentives to one that is centred on remission and entitlement.
-In contrast to previous Free Trade Policies (FTPs) that were usually limited to a five-year duration, the present policy lacks a predetermined termination date.
+The introduction of the new FTP signifies a transition from a regime that relies on incentives to one that is centered on remission and entitlement.
+In contrast to previous Free Trade Policies (FTPs) that were usually limited to five-year duration, the present policy lacks a predetermined termination date.
 Instead, the Central Government will periodically revise and adjust the policy in response to evolving trade conditions at both regional and worldwide scales.

 Upcoming Nuggets